COSSAS/SOARCA/docs/content/en/docs/about/_index.md

 A special thanks to:

 - Sebastiaan Huskins for laying the initial and technical foundation for SOARCA.
 - Myla Fransen for the logo designs.
+- David Roefs as part of the AInception team

 ## About SOARCA